Welcome to my Faerwyvae FAQ! Here I will answer common questions about my books that are set in Faerwyvae.

 In generation one, humans and fae are separated by a wall that contains (most of) Faerwyvae’s magic to the fae lands.
 For a thousand years, the only humans who ever spent time on the fae side of the wall were the girls taken for the Hundred Year Reaping.
 As Evie discovers in To Carve a Fae Heart, the girls from the reaping age slowly and live very long lives, and their half-fae children are as immortal as a pureblood fae.
 However, none of the women before Evie were cherished by their fae mates.
 Most of the time, they were neglected.
 Those who were most neglected (or heartbroken) lived the shortest lives/aged like a normal human, while the ones who had closer relationships with the fae lived longer.
 This is the first clue that humans in Faerwyvae age much slower, and the closer and more cared for they are by the fae, the longer they live.
 But at this point, it still hasn’t been tested much, since human-fae relations are considered taboo (outside the arranged marriages from the Reaping.)

-In generation two, the humans and fae are mingling far more than ever before, and Faerwyvae’s magic now covers the entire isle.
+In generation two, the humans and fae are mingling more than ever before, and Faerwyvae’s magic now covers the entire isle.
 As it’s only been twenty years since unification, human-fae relations are still new.
 Both humans and fae are still working on overcoming their prejudices against each other.
-But as Gemma mentions in Curse of the Wolf King, there are rumors now that human aging slows in Faerwyvae, and she wonders if her aging will slow too.
-And, yes, it will.
-All humans age slower now, but those in close relationships with the fae will age the slowest of all.
+But the people are discovering human aging is starting to slow in Faerwyvae, particularly those in close relationships with the fae.

 Long story short, your favorite human-fae couples have VERY long and happy lifespans ahead of them.